Minnesota - List View

 Grand Portage, MN

 Travel into the past to discover the present.
-Explore the history of Ojibwe people and the North West Company of the North American fur trade.
+Explore the partnership of the Grand Portage Ojibwe and the North West Company during the North American fur trade and the NPS today.
 Follow pathways into a distant time.
-Take in the sights and smells of a bustling depot reconstructed over its original footprint.
-Listen for the echo of the drum over Grand Portage Bay.
+Experience the sights and smells of a bustling depot reconstructed in its exact location.
+Hear the beat of the drum echo over Gichigami - Lake Superior.

 National River & Recreation Area